August 8, 2022

 When will Sweden and Finland join NATO?
 Tracking the ratification process across the Alliance.

-The process for Finland and Sweden joining NATO is speeding up, but there are plenty more twists and turns ahead before we reach the finish line.
-With this tracker, the Atlantic Council team is keeping tabs on the countries that have ratified the amended NATO treaty to welcome two new members—and handicapping the political prospects for ratification in the countries that have yet to approve the Finnish and Swedish bids.
+The end is near—probably.
+With this tracker, the Atlantic Council team is keeping tabs on the countries that have ratified the amended NATO treaty to welcome Sweden and Finland, and handicapping the political prospects for ratification in the countries that have yet to approve the Swedish bid.

 Timeline: NATO members that have approved Finland and Sweden’s accession, by date of ratification